Living with Lupus: Managing Other People’s Feelings When You Are Ill

-As the person who is suffering with the illness, it may be very difficult to not feel guilty about having to ask for help.
-Maybe you feel guilty because you are being too dependent on others.
-Maybe you feel guilty because you cannot do the things that you once did with your family.
-This is pretty normal and it is a part of the grieving process that one goes through after a diagnosis.
+As the person who is suffering with the illness, it may be very difficult to not feel guilt or shame when you have to ask for help.
+Maybe you feel guilty because you think you come across as too dependent on others.
+Maybe you feel shame because you cannot do the things that you once did with your family.
+This is all pretty normal, and it is a part of the grieving process that one goes through after a diagnosis.